selectstarofficial/segmentation-selectstar/README.md

 # Predict
 1. Prepare 'mp4 video' or 'jpg images' to predict.
-And put it into 'input' directory.
+And put it into 'test' directory.
 2. Prepare trained model like ```model_iou_77.pth.tar```
 2. Edit ```RUN OPTIONS``` on predict.py
     ```